 Tons of newbies have painfully experienced these scams and gave up before they had the opportunity to see the real good potential of affiliate marketing.

 So whatever training program you step into to learn the business, make sure that you will always be the owner of your business (and domains), that you don’t end up in an endless upsell machinery that is very often attached to scams.

 And if you see affiliate programs that want to charge you to promote their products, stay away from that!
-Many scams are based on MLM (Multi Level Marketing) or pyramid schemes disguised as affiliate programs, like My Top Tier Business.
+Many scams are based on MLM (Multi Level Marketing) or pyramid schemes disguised as affiliate programs.
 These illegal fraud empires rip you off first, to then make you rip off other people.